 As we discussed in our post on infants and biting, children bite for various reasons during different periods of development.
+So, why do toddlers bite?
 For toddlers, biting is typically an attempt to communicate desires and feelings.
 Toddlers are impulsive and lack self-control.
 They experience intense, sometimes conflicting emotions, often moving quickly from one mood to another.
 During the toddler period, children become more interested in interacting with other children and feel a strong need for independence and control over their own actions.
 Toddlers seek challenges, but also experience frustration.
 Any of the preceding characteristics may trigger biting behavior in toddlers.

 Knowledge of each child’s individual personality and needs is an essential element of a biting-prevention strategy.
 A toddler may be especially affectionate and generous with hugs and kisses for everyone.
 If these kisses involve more teeth than lips, however, this child needs guidance to learn new and safer ways to express his or her affection.